Conquest of Chile: First Spaniards in Chile

 The first Spanish subjects to enter the territory of what would become Chile were the members of the Magellan expedition that discovered the Straits of Magellan before completing the world's first circumnavigation.

-Gonzalo Calvo de Barrientos left Peru for Chile after a quarrel with the Pizarro brothers.
+The first permanent Spanish settler in Chile was Gonzalo Calvo de Barrientos who had left Peru in disrepute after a quarrel with the Pizarro brothers.
 The Pizarro brothers had accused Calvo de Barrientos of theft and had him cropped as punishment.
 Antón Cerrada joined Calvo de Barrientos in his exile.

 Diego de Almagro ventured into present-day Bolivia and the Argentine Northwest in 1535.
 From there he crossed into Chile at the latitudes of Copiapó.
 Almagro's expedition was a failure as he did not find the riches he expected.
 Almagro's failed expedition gave the lands of Chile a bad reputation among the Spanish in Peru.